What is the EPA

 United States federal government whose mission is to protect human and

 What does an EPA certified wood stove mean?

 The Environmental Protection Agency is an American organization that coordinates the application of laws whose goal is to protect the environment.
 EPA certified wood stoves meet emissions guidelines set by the Environmental Protection Agency

 What are manufacturers doing to meet the new requirements?

 With new guidelines coming in 2020, manufacturers are redesigning many of their wood burning fireplaces and stoves completely.
 Some are adding combusters to give you longer burn times and more controlled heat well others are reducing the burn times and meeting the new guidelines but burning hotter.
 Some companies have been able to meet the requirements for quite some time now.
-A good example of this is Blaze King.

 They have stoves produce less than 1.67 gram per hour.

 EPA is American, why does it matter to us in Canada?

 The United States has such a huge market that over 63% of wood-burning stoves and